Ethorbit/nzc-docker/README.md

 * Add the following DNS records for your domain:
     * `Record Type A <IP address>`
     * `Subdomain * Record Type A <IP address>`
-    * `Subdomain auth Record Type NS auth.<domain name>`
+    * `Subdomain _acme-challenge Record Type CNAME (with nothing as the value for now)`
-    * `Subdomain _acme-challenge Record Type CNAME <domain name>`
+    * `Subdomain auth Record Type NS ns-auth.<domain name>`

+Make sure `CERTBOT_TESTING` is set to 1 in the .env file.

+Now, when you create/start the project (the commands for that are covered in the next topic) you are going to see the acme\_dns container start up, and **it's going to instruct you to set the value of the** \_**acme-challenge subdomain**.
+It's going to be something similar to this: `1934c552-0197-12a5-1049-6y84931y217.ns-auth.nzcservers.com` Change `.ns-auth.domain` to `.auth.domain`.
+After adding what it says, wait about a minute.
+Certbot and acme\_dns containers may fail and restart a few times before your CNAME changes propagate fully.
+Once it has propagated, certbot should be able to succeed in its testing, but since we are using CERTBOT\_TESTING, no certificates will actually be made and thus no other containers will start yet.

+If you're 100% confident that the certbot test's errors have stopped and that Certbot succeeded in its test (Note: healthchecks will fail because they look for certificates which can't be generated in testing mode, just ignore them), go ahead and stop the project.
+Inside .env change `CERTBOT_TESTING` from 1 to 0 and then start the project up again.
+(If Certbot errors out after this, it won't issue any certificate for ~1 hour) Certbot should be able to issue a wildcard domain certificate, which will then allow Nginx along with the rest of the containers to finally start up.
+Once everything starts, visit https://admin.domain and the HTTPS certificate should be valid.

 Note: if the IP of the server changes, you may need to re-create the `acme_dns` container or certificate renewal may fail.

 ## Creating/Removing